LAND 362 Form and Expression in Garden Design 2017

-Spring Term 2016 will be devoted to the exploration of ideation, design, and representation strategies for garden-scale environments and their connections with urban neighborhoods.
-As students of design, you will explore and assimilate fundamental ideation (creativity) and representation theories and methods.
-You will learn about the history and philosophy of garden design, issues of the natural and cultural landscape, analysis techniques, and digital and hand-drawn methods.
-Attention is focused on experiences which result in mastery of methods and skills needed for the sequential components of design: Research, Analysis, and Synthesis.
+Spring Term 2017 will be devoted to the exploration of ideation, design, and representation strategies for a small college campus and garden-scale environments and their connections with natural areas, culture, and urban neighborhoods.
+As students of design, you will explore and assimilate fundamental ideation (creativity) and representation theories, methods, and skills.
+You will learn about the history and philosophy of design, issues of the natural and cultural landscape, analysis techniques, and digital and hand-drawn methods.
+Attention is focused on experiences that result in mastery of methods and skills needed for the sequential components of design: Research, Analysis, and Synthesis.
 Methods are addressed in a series of discussions and projects.
 Case studies extend to contemporary precedents of the profession in analysis, design, and representation.
-This research and knowledge of gardens and garden types will influence, guide and shape your design processes in your own garden designs.
-You will develop basic, design processes, exploration with various drawing/drafting mediums and techniques, and model making.
+This research and knowledge of campus gardens and garden types will influence, guide and shape your design processes in your own landscape designs.
+You will develop concept design exploration with various drawing/drafting mediums and techniques, and model making.
 This design process draws on your personal creativity to analyze, explore, experiment, create, draw, review, and construct.
 You will acquire substantial personal skills through preparation of projects.
 Special emphasis will be placed on learning to be a creative designer/divergent thinker.

 Studio Strategies and Requirements:

-Please see ASLA Student Awards for 2015, 2014, and 2013.
+Please see ASLA Student Awards for 2016, 2015, 2014, and 2013.
 The studio is conducted as a series of explorations and experiments aimed at developing individual self-reliance, self-esteem, successional practice in making analysis and design decisions, recognizing problems, looking for alternatives, and expressing a chosen solution.
-Studio, facebook, and blog requirements consist of a series of explorations and representations of case studies, theories, and methods.
-Facebook (separate account) references and interactions are required.
+Studio space, Instagram, and Facebook (optional) requirements consist of a series of explorations and representations of case studies, theories, and methods.
+Instagram (separate account) references and interactions are required.
 You will be required to present and discuss your own current project and your classmates’ projects each Tuesday and Thursday.
 There will be a sequence of accessible minimum requirements – please feel very free to do more.
 Students will be encouraged to visit exemplary landscapes in the region.
 Required 362 studio equipment and materials are available at the CSU Bookstore or online.
-Your individual studio spaces are in the east room of Natural and Environmental Sciences.
+Your individual spaces are in the east studio of Natural and Environmental Sciences.

 Academic Design School References:

-Facebook (separate account) references and interactions are required – including: Landscape Architects Network, The Cultural Landscape Foundation, The Architect’s Newspaper, and others uncovered and disclosed in class.
+Instagram and Facebook posts of leading firms and other sources, including: Landscape Architects Network, The Cultural Landscape Foundation, The Architect’s Newspaper, and others uncovered and disclosed in class.

 Oehme, Wolfgang and Van Sweden, James.
 2002 Architecture in the Garden.
 Random House